gigiyy/gigiyy.github.io/_posts/2023-12-25-sofware-design.md

 ### Thin Slices

 The foremost task is to select where to commence building our system.
 This segment isn't a single service or multiple services but rather a slice of system functionality.
 The slice typically represents an end-to-end flow embodying a user's interaction with the system.
 It's preferable if it cut through multiple services.
 There may be multiple slices to choose from.
 Opt for one that is simplest or one that addresses current pain points in the system, aiming to demonstrate how the new architecture can alleviate or mitigate these pains.

+Even if you're totally confident that the notional architecture you have now would solve all the issues, you should still start building the new system incrementally.
+The slices you're working on, call it MVP or strangler fig, should offer tangible business value, which at times outweighs solving complex technical problems.

 ### Backlog and IPM